swilsonmedia/pak-utils/packages/pak-cli/readme.md

 ### cleanup

-This command will prompt you with list available bug branches that can be deleted.
+This command will prompt you with list available branches that can be deleted.
 It will delete the local and remote branch of the selected.

 #### Example
 ```sh